Nature for Water and Sanitation

 Mobilizing Action Toward Nature-Based Solutions

-The International Water Association (IWA) has partnered with The Nature Conservancy (TNC) to mainstream nature based solutions in water infrastructure planning and spending by responding to IWA members interest in incorporating catchment management among the responsibility of utilities and their regulators.
-As part of this process, the International Water Regulators Forum, IWA Specialist Groups and other networks were mobilised to support the information needed for ensuring policies and regulations that promote nature based solutions in water management.
-Learn more about this research here.
+The International Water Association (IWA) has partnered with The Nature Conservancy (TNC) to integrate nature-based solutions (NBS) into water infrastructure planning and spending.
+This partnership responds to the growing interest among IWA members in incorporating catchment management as a core responsibility of utilities and their regulators.
+To support this initiative, the International Water Regulators Forum, IWA Specialist Groups, and other networks have been mobilised to provide the necessary information for developing policies and regulations that promote NBS in water management.

-A technical brief was developed with recommendations on how water utilities and water regulators can harness nature as a means of ensuring water security.
+technical brief was developed with recommendations on how water utilities and water regulators can harness nature as a means of ensuring water security

-There are 2.4 billion people living without sanitation properly separating them from their biological waste.
-For another 2.1 billion, wastewater drains directly into surface waters.
-Despite improvements over past decades, unsafe management of faecal waste and wastewater still presents a major risk to public health and the environment.
+Currently, 2.4 billion people live without sanitation that properly separates them from their biological waste.
+Additionally, wastewater from 2.1 billion people drains directly into surface waters.
+Despite improvements over the past decades, the unsafe management of fecal waste and wastewater continues to pose significant risks to public health and the environment.

-There are various natural solutions which can be part of wastewater treatment systems, supporting the removal of wastewater contaminants such as bacteria, heavy metals and high levels of nutrients.
-These include: constructed and natural wetlands, wastewater treatment ponds and soil infiltration systems, and green roofs and vertical gardens.
+Natural solutions can play a crucial role in wastewater treatment systems by removing contaminants such as bacteria, heavy metals, and excessive nutrients.
+These solutions include constructed and natural wetlands, wastewater treatment ponds, soil infiltration systems, green roofs, and vertical gardens.

 Nature-based Solutions Utility Spotlights